Direct Marketing Commission - Enforcing Higher Industry Standards

 Sanctions

-If a complaint is upheld following adjudication, the DMC has a range of sanctions that it will apply proportionately, depending on the seriousness of the issue or complaint.
+If a complaint is upheld following adjudication, the DMC has a range of sanctions that it may consider, including the following:

 These include: